 - Distribute the weight properly – Put the heavier items on the bottom and against the back to keep the weight off of your shoulders and maintain a better posture

 - Face the Pack -Bend at the Knees – Use both hands and check the weight of the pack.
 Lift with the legs – Apply one shoulder strap and then the other.
 Keep the pack close to the body.
 Carry only what you need.

 Step 4: Wear it right

 - Use both shoulder straps – snug, but not too tight.

 - Carrying a heavy backpack using one strap can shift the weight to one side, which can lead to neck and muscle spasms, low back pain and abnormal gait.

-If you have any questions regarding posture or children’s spinal health, please contact our office by requesting consult, and a team member will be in touch with you shortly.
+If you have any questions regarding posture or children’s spinal health, please contact our office to schedule your visit by calling (905) 878-2333 or email us at firstname.lastname@example.org.